minio/docs/source/reference/minio-cli/minio-mc/mc-ilm.rst

       *Required*

       The unique ID of the rule.
-Use :mc-cmd:`mc ilm list` to list bucket rules and retrieve the ``id`` for the rule you want to modify.
+Use :mc-cmd:`mc ilm ls` to list bucket rules and retrieve the ``id`` for the rule you want to modify.

    .. mc-cmd:: tags